Wedding Help Northern Ireland: Planning & Advice

 First dance at the reception.

-Venue (this most likely would have been one of the very first things)
+This most likely would have been one of the very first things to consider.

-Ceremony - are you having it in a church, chapel or having it in your reception
+Are you having it in a church, chapel or having it in your reception, such as a hotel?

 A seamstress